 – Quintilian , Institutes of Oratory, I

 Quintilian’s argumentation contributed to the victory of the idea of collective teaching in Rome, especially since the high fees for hiring private teachers made individual teaching too costly.

 Quintilian’s other pedagogical observations are also worth emphasizing.
-He believed that the mental strength of the child (student) is so abundant that they can not be content with just one science; while looking at one object, they look at different directions at the same time.
+He believed that the mental strength of the child (student) is so abundant that they can not be content with just one science; while looking at one object, they look in different directions at the same time.
 This enables them to learn more at the same time.
 Changing the type of intellectual employment is not only an obstacle, but it is simply a stimulus for thinking.
 Getting to the new mental work – he starts it with new strength.
 Thanks to his natural curiosity for learning, the child does not get tired and does not like to look at what he has done, but curiosity pushes them still to what is new.

-So you have to be careful about the teacher’s character, that he doesn’t hurt the student, that he knows how to control himself and the student’s developing temperament.
-Quintylian’s work “Institutio Oratoria” played a very important role in the history of education, not only in Roman times.
+So you have to be careful about the teacher’s character, that he doesn’t hurt the student, and that he knows how to control himself and the student’s developing temperament.
+Quintilian’s work “Institutio Oratoria” played a very important role in the history of education, not only in Roman times.
 After the discovery of his manuscript in 1416, it became a model for humanistic education in Europe in the 15th and 16th centuries.
 Polish pedagogical writers of the Renaissance also used his instructions generously.